 - Close Corporation—a corporate with less corporate structure and it’s share trading isn’t always public

 - Nonprofit corporations—corporations organized for charity, education, or scientific work.

 A Cooperative is a business owned by and operates for the benefits of those using the services.
 Cooperative distributes profits among the members.

 Members of a cooperative have voting power to elect a board of directors and officers who run the cooperative.

 Compare the general traits before settling for one legal business structure.
-If you need help, you can contact Mughal Law firm for free business law counseling by calling (703) 672-2165 or filling the form below.
+If you need help, you can contact Mughal Law firm for a business law counseling by calling (703) 672-2165 or filling the form below.